copycat77842/CyberTrail/README.md

 - Safer data handling and authentication

 This would have made the platform much more powerful and scalable, especially for classroom use and long-term learning.

+### Expanding the Cyber Toolkit

+The Cyber Toolkit currently uses lightweight browser-based analysis so that all processing remains on the user's device.

+Future versions could extend the toolkit by introducing:

+- Machine-learning-assisted scam detection to compare against the current heuristic approach
+- Larger password breach datasets through secure server-side lookups
+- Additional security tools such as URL reputation checking and attachment analysis
+- Personalised recommendations based on a user's previous scenario performance

+These additions would further reinforce the practical cybersecurity skills introduced throughout CyberTrail.

 ## 10. Conclusion